The Best Ways to Book Qatar Qsuites with Points & Miles

 book qatar qsuites via Amex Travel

-If you hold the Chase Sapphire Preferred® Card your points will be worth 25% more when you book travel through the Chase travel portal.
-With the Chase Sapphire Reserve® they're worth 50% more.
+If you have a *chase sapphire preferred*, your points will be worth 25% more when you book travel through the Chase travel portal.
+With the *chase sapphire reserve*, they’re worth 50% more.

 So if you hold the Sapphire Preferred Card, you could book this fare for 183,013 points round trip – or 91,506 points each way.